ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="enhanced-ecommerce" />
 ### 3.14 Enhanced Ecommerce tracking

-For more information on the Enhanced Ecommerce functions please see the Googla Analytics [documentation](#https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce).
+For more information on the Enhanced Ecommerce functions please see the Google Analytics [documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce).

 <a name="trackEnhancedEcommerceAction" />
 #### 3.14.1 `trackEnhancedEcommerceAction`